Harden scores 55, Rockets withstand scare from Cavaliers

 Harden connected on a pair of 3-pointers during a 16-2 run in the third quarter when the Rockets, who were sleepwalking through long stretches of the first half, appeared to take control.

-But Houston relaxed, and Cleveland went on a jaw-dropping 24-0 run — all without Love, who was on the bench with a head laceration — over a 4:43 stretch bridging the third and fourth quarters to a take a 99-88 lead on Porter’s bucket.
+But Houston relaxed, and Cleveland went on a jaw-dropping 24-0 run — all without Love, who was on the bench — over a 4:53 stretch bridging the third and fourth quarters to a take a 99-88 lead on Porter’s bucket.

+Harden stopped the Cavs’ surge with bucket in the lane and scored Houston’s next 13.

 TUNED OUT